-Football education activities; the further development and training of coaches; promotion and protection of the coaching profession, analysis of the latest tactical and technical trends in UEFA's elite and youth competitions; the tending of football's grassroots; giving crucial international experience to developing young footballers – European football's constant development on the field and from the touchline is within the remit of a dedicated UEFA team which is part of the national associations division.
+Football education activities; the further development and training of coaches; promotion and protection of the coaching profession, analysis of the latest tactical and technical trends in UEFA's elite and youth competitions; the tending of football's grassroots; giving crucial international experience to developing young footballers – European football's constant development on the field and from the touchline is within the remit of a dedicated UEFA team.

 UEFA's football education services handle the important area of coach education, in particular through specific events and workshops.
 UEFA has given considerable priority to the topic of coach education – "coaching the coaches" - over the years, based on the view that well-educated coaches will help to produce well-trained footballers and increase overall standards throughout Europe.
 Specific coach education in areas such as goalkeeping, futsal and football fitness trends is also bringing new dimensions to the services' work.